-Report Recommendations Management's Most Current Response Status () Monitoring Plan Form" in the TSUS CMH.
+Monitoring Plan Form" in the TSUS CMH.
 The risk assessment documentation and contract monitoring plans should be maintained according to the appropriate records retention guidelines.

-Fiscal Year 2023 Follow-up Status: Fiscal Year 2023 Updated Management Response: The follow-up review determined that LU had partially developed, documented, and implemented purchasing accountability and risk analysis procedures as required by the TSUS CMH.
+The follow-up review determined that LU had partially developed, documented, and implemented purchasing accountability and risk analysis procedures as required by the TSUS CMH.
 Specifically, while procedures had been developed and documented, they had only been sufficiently implemented on the Procurement Services contracts.
 Operations had not implemented the aforementioned procedures, which included not completing the "Risk Assessment & Contract Monitoring Worksheet" on contracts > \$500,000 as required by policy.

+Fiscal Year 2022 Recommendation 2:

+LU should review and update the data within TCM for accuracy to ensure TCM can be properly and effectively utilized for contract tracking and monitoring.
+Going forward, the data within TCM should be maintained and updated timely to ensure a complete and accurate contract list is available for contract tracking and monitoring.
+Payments should be linked to or associated with the contract number to ensure information is readily available.

+The follow-up review determined that LU had partially reviewed and updated the data within TCM for contract tracking and monitoring.
+Specifically, while the information within TCM had been reviewed and updated for the Procurement Services contracts, Operations was in the process of completing the review and update of their contracts.
+Implementation is expected to be completed by the original completion date.

 After much deliberation, Management has decided the best action is to reconsolidate all contracts back under a single office unit capable of properly managing LU contracts.
 The Contract Management office will move out of Operations and be rehoused under Financial Services.
 The initial staff will include a Director Contract Services, Contract Manager, and Contract Specialist staff (some positions to be established and filled).
 Procurement and Contracts will work together to complete the remaining Risk Assessment & Contract Monitoring Worksheets not completed by Operations.

-Person Responsible: Cynthia Dean, Director Contract Services & Public Information Coordinator Revised Timetable for Completion: January 1, 2024 (was October 31, 2022) Fiscal Year 2022 Recommendation 2: LU should review and update the data within TCM for accuracy to ensure TCM can be properly and effectively utilized for contract tracking and monitoring.
-Going forward, the data within TCM should be maintained and updated timely to ensure a complete and accurate contract list is available for contract tracking and monitoring.
-Payments should be linked to or associated with the contract number to ensure information is readily available.
-Fiscal Year 2022 Management Response: LU plans to review the "Total Contract Amount" value listed in the header section of TCM and the "Budget" value listed in the Budget and Spend section of TCM for all current/active contracts.
+Person Responsible: Cynthia Dean, Director Contract Services & Public Information Coordinator Revised Timetable for Completion: January 1, 2024 (was October 31, 2022)

+Fiscal Year 2022 Management Response:

+LU plans to review the "Total Contract Amount" value listed in the header section of TCM and the "Budget" value listed in the Budget and Spend section of TCM for all current/active contracts.
 The total contract header value will be considered the "full contract value" identified for the term of the contract.
 The budget value will be considered the current cost where a requisition has been linked and where payment(s) will then be associated.
 This value will not be considered in determining the full contract cost amount.
 Due to staffing, these values will be updated throughout FY23 to ensure compliance by the start of FY24.
 LU will strive to complete this project in advance of the timetable indicated.

-Fiscal Year 2023 Follow-up Status: The follow-up review determined that LU had partially reviewed and updated the data within TCM for contract tracking and monitoring.
-Specifically, while the information within TCM had been reviewed and updated for the Procurement Services contracts, Operations was in the process of completing the review and update of their contracts.
-Implementation is expected to be completed by the original completion date.
-Fiscal Year 2023 Updated Management Response: Procurement will work with Contracts to complete the remaining items not yet completed to ensure all values have been properly updated.
+Procurement will work with Contracts to complete the remaining items not yet completed to ensure all values have been properly updated.

 Person Responsible: Cynthia Dean, Director Contract Services & Public Information Coordinator Timetable for Completion: August 31, 2023

+Implemented

+External Audits

-Report Recommendations Management's Most Current Response Status () External Audits External Audits FY 2022 Single Audit Evaluation Management Letter, August 2023 5 IECB's review and determination as to whether LU, as a so f the Single Audit Act of 1996 (also known as A-133) for A 33,098.
-No exceptions were noted. •
+FY 2022 Single This management letter summarized the results of the THECB's review and determination as to whether LU, as a subrecipient of state and federal funds

+Audit passed through from the THECB, met the requirements of the Single Audit Act of 1996 (also known as A-133) for Appropriation Year 2022.
+Federal and

+Evaluation State funds passed through the THECB to LU were \$7,433,098.
+No exceptions were noted.

+Management

+Letter,

+August 2023